 Instructional Technology Support Services has several new options for web and social software course projects.
 These options include podcasts, blogs, wikis and web sites.
 Podcasts are audio or multimedia "shows" that are automatically delivered to subscribers through the Internet.
 Blogs are web journals that allow viewers to discuss the main topics by writing comments.
 Wikis are simply web pages that any visitor can edit, allowing a more collaborative web experience.
 Google Docs is an example of a wiki.
-Virtual Worlds are a recently evaluated technology that allows immersion in a three-dimensional computer generated environment where participants can explore, communicate, collaborate and create in new and exciting ways.

 Other website creation tools, such as Dreamweaver, do not have the same level of support as the tools listed above.
 ITS does not provide instruction for these tools or support for sites created using them over time.